risckaust/risc-documentations/docs/source/1-quadcopter-assembly.rst

 * In ``Power tab`` write the parameters of your battery (Number of cells, Full / Empty voltages) and calibrate ESCs if needed.
 More information on this `page <https://docs.px4.io/en/config/battery.html>`_ and `here <https://docs.px4.io/en/advanced_config/esc_calibration.html>`_.

 * Arm your quadcopter, and check if all motors are rotating in the direction intended.
 If no, switch any two wires that are connected to ESC.
 To arm the drone, put the throttle stick in the bottom right corner.
-This will start the propellers on a quadcopter.
+This will start the motors on a quadcopter.
 To disarm, put the throttle stick in the bottom left corner.

 * Now you can install propellers.
 Note that there are CW and CCW propellers as well.

+.. warning:: After you install propellers, make sure to keep battery or receiver disconnected while you are working on your quadcopter.
+Someone may use transmitter bounded to your drone for their own quadcopter as well.
+The same transmitter can arm several quadcopters!

-* Follow this `guide <https://docs.px4.io/en/advanced_config/pid_tuning_guide_multicopter.html>`_ to perform **PID** tuning for quadcopter.
+* Follow this `guide <https://docs.px4.io/en/advanced_config/pid_tuning_guide_multicopter.html>`_ to perform **PID** tuning for your quadcopter.

 Flying